 The following are signs of carpenter bee infestation in wood:

 - Like carpenter ants, carpenter bees do not eat the wood (termites do eat wood).
 Rather, the bees excavate the tunnels, depositing the wood shavings outside the nest.
-This and defecation outside the tunnel openings provide evidence of carpenter bees.
+This and defecation outside the tunnel openings provides evidence of carpenter bees.

-- Male carpenter bees will flit around the opening of the nest, guarding it from other flying insects and predators.
+- Male carpenter bees will flit around the opening of the nest, guarding it against other flying insects and predators.
 Thus if numerous bees are seen around your home’s eaves, doors, windowsills, decks, shingles, etc., - where no hive is visible, it is likely that they are carpenter bees.

 - Bees will be seen early spring through late summer.
 During the winter, the bees will overwinter down in their nests within the wood; mate in spring, then emerge through summer to gather food.
 In warm, southern areas, you may see the bees year round.